holoviz/holoviz/doc/FAQ.rst

 How do I report a problem?
 ==========================

 For the quickest response from those who can fix things, try to identify which HoloViz package is most directly involved, and then click on the appropriate logo on the `HoloViz home page <index.html>`_ to find their Github site for filing issues.
-If you can't figure out which project is involved, or if your issue is with this website, the notebooks you downloaded from it, or the ``holoviz`` package itself, then please open an issue on `github.com/holoviz. <https://github.com/pyviz/holoviz/issues>`_ or chat with us on the `Gitter channel for HoloViews. <http://gitter.im/pyviz/pyviz>`_
+If you can't figure out which project is involved, or if your issue is with this website, the notebooks you downloaded from it, or the ``holoviz`` package itself, then please open an issue on `github.com/holoviz. <https://github.com/pyviz/holoviz/issues>`_ or chat with us on the `PyViz Gitter channel. <http://gitter.im/pyviz/pyviz>`_